-Solid roots laid down many years ago, like the stately oak tree whose symbol has always been an integral part of our name.
+Like the stately oak tree, whose symbol has always been an integral part of our name, First Century Bank has solid roots that were laid down many years ago.

 Near the end of the 19th century, in the fall of 1899, an infant bank was chartered in the Appalachian Mountains of Tennessee-Claiborne National Bank.
 Its first president, George Montgomery, guided the bank through many challenges and the bank prospered.
 In October 1919, marking its 20th anniversary, the bank changed its name to Claiborne County Bank and retained this name for almost 70 years until First Claiborne Bank was established.
 The most recent transformation occurred in 2000 as the bank became First Century Bank.